peterhcharlton/info/safer_wearables/sops/study_setup/gp_practice_recruitment.md

 ---

-## GP Practice Recruitment

 The calculations behind the figures in this section are provided [here](https://github.com/peterhcharlton/safer-wearables/blob/main/planning/safer_wearables_planning.ipynb).

-### Identifying potential GP Practices
+## Identifying potential GP Practices

 GP Practices must meet the following criteria to participate in the study:
-1. Part of a CRN region participating in the study.
-2. Taken part in the SAFER Programme, with screening completed.
+1. Taken part in the SAFER Programme, with screening completed.
+2. Part of a CRN region participating in the SAFER Wearables study.
 3. Sufficient SAFER participants at the practice:
-   - &#8805; 10 AF participants
+   - &#8805; 45 participants, including
-   - &#8805; 35 non-AF participants
+   - &#8805; 6 AF participants

+Potential GP Practices can be identified automatically using the `SAFER_data_analysis.m (or similar)` script.

-### GP Practice Recruitment
+## GP Practice Recruitment

-_Need to insert details of:_
-- _The information that will be provided to practices._
+GP Practices will be recruited through CRNs.
+Potential practices will be provided with the _SAFER Wearables PIC Agreement_.